carlobuccisano/My-Website/content/cv/index.md

 ## Long Version

-For a (slightly) more detailed curriculum, click [here](https://raw.githubusercontent.com/carlobuccisano/Curriculum-Vitae/main/short_cv.pdf).
+For a more detailed curriculum, update to the last relevant date, click [here](https://raw.githubusercontent.com/carlobuccisano/Curriculum-Vitae/main/short_cv.pdf).